KanghuaZhang/Pages/Helloworld.md

 See here for the latest updates of Raspberry Pi Projects.

 ### Photography & Editing
-I bought myself a sony alpha 6000 camera in order express my creative side.
+I bought myself a sony alpha 6000 camera which will (hopefully) create beautiful images of everyday things and of traveling.
 The photos I really like will end up on this website.
 I still need to find a favored programm and practise for the editing.
 So you won't see anything here soon.

 ### Pesonal Portfolio
 A website serving as a personal portfolio.